rcg4u/nerd-delay/README.md

 Use the export and import functionality in the settings page to backup and restore your plugin settings.

+### Are the .htaccess modifications safe?

+The plugin includes safety measures for `.htaccess` modifications, including:
+- Visual indicators showing which rules are active and their line numbers
+- A dedicated section with warning colors to highlight potential impact
+- A "Disable All" button to quickly turn off all `.htaccess` modifications
+- Careful rule management to prevent duplicate entries

 ## Changelog

+### 1.9.4
+- Added dedicated section for `.htaccess` optimizations with visual warning indicators
+- Implemented "Disable All" button for `.htaccess` settings
+- Improved safety measures for server configuration modifications
+- Enhanced UI with color-coded sections for different types of optimizations

 ### 1.9.3
 - Added AJAX functionality for scanning and managing scripts and CSS.